energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - multiple networks (pools?)
     - multiple device types
     - one or more OCEAN algo's applied (very simple ones probably!)

+I envision a hierarchy of devices:

+((DIAGRAM HERE))

+A "pool" is a group of the same devices from a single vendor (mfg)...e.g.
+Pool P = Sum( all Vendor X Device Type Y devices).
+There may be multiple pools per vendor.
+How Pools and Networks correlate I'm not quite sure yet (maybe Pool = Network, but I envision there could be multiple Pools on each network).

+API handles multiple device and notification types (event, report) with JSON data payload (which could differ by event type, and device type and even by Vendor)

 ## Team
 * **Members**: Robert Anderson (Adivate.net, a division of Discovery Productions, Inc.)